Registered nurse (RN)

 Nurse practitioners work in hospitals and the community.

 A primary school nurse is an RN who does general health checks for children aged 5-12 years.
-These checks help to identify and manage any early health concerns.
+These checks help to identify and manage early health concerns.
 Primary school nurses might also do vision screening, hearing tests, immunisations, education on preventing accidents and injuries, and asthma management.

 Getting health advice from a nurse